buckelieg/jdbc-fn/README.md

 ```java
   db.script(new File("path/to/script.sql")).timeout(60).execute();
 ```
-<br/>Script can contain single- and multiline comments.
+Script can contain single- and multiline comments.
 <br/>Each statement must be separated by a semicolon (";").
 <br/>Script execution results ignored and not handled after all.